Analogy: Special case of induction

-This view does not accept analogy as an autonomous mode of thought or inference, reducing it to induction.
-However, autonomous analogical arguments are still useful in science, philosophy and the humanities (see below), which makes this reduction philosophically uninteresting.
-Moreover, induction tries to achieve general conclusions, while analogy looks for particular ones.

 Shared structure

-Contemporary cognitive scientists use a wide notion of analogy, extensionally close to that of Plato and Aristotle, but framed by Gentner's (1983) structure mapping theory.
+Contemporary cognitive scientists use a wide notion of analogy, extensionally close to that of Plato and Aristotle, but framed by Gentner's (1983) structure-mapping theory.
 The same idea of mapping between source and target is used by conceptual metaphor and conceptual blending theorists.
 Structure mapping theory concerns both psychology and computer science.
 According to this view, analogy depends on the mapping or alignment of the elements of source and target.
 The mapping takes place not only between objects, but also between relations of objects and between relations of relations.
 The whole mapping yields the assignment of a predicate or a relation to the target.
 Structure mapping theory has been applied and has found considerable confirmation in psychology.
 It has had reasonable success in computer science and artificial intelligence (see below).
 Some studies extended the approach to specific subjects, such as metaphor and similarity.

-Keith Holyoak and Paul Thagard (1997) developed their multiconstraint theory within structure mapping theory.
-They defend that the "coherence" of an analogy depends on structural consistency, semantic similarity and purpose.
-Structural consistency is maximal when the analogy is an isomorphism, although lower levels are admitted.
-Similarity demands that the mapping connects similar elements and relations of source and target, at any level of abstraction.
-It is maximal when there are identical relations and when connected elements have many identical attributes.
-An analogy achieves its purpose insofar as it helps solve the problem at hand.
-The multiconstraint theory faces some difficulties when there are multiple sources, but these can be overcome.
-Hummel and Holyoak (2005) recast the multiconstraint theory within a neural network architecture.
-A problem for the multiconstraint theory arises from its concept of similarity, which, in this respect, is not obviously different from analogy itself.
-Computer applications demand that there are some identical attributes or relations at some level of abstraction.
-The model was extended (Doumas, Hummel, and Sandhofer, 2008) to learn relations from unstructured examples (providing the only current account of how symbolic representations can be learned from examples).